jcjohnson/torch-rnn/doc/flags.md

 # Preprocessing
 The preprocessing script `scripts/preprocess.py` accepts the following command-line flags:
 - `--input_txt`: Path to the text file to be used for training.
 Default is the `tiny-shakespeare.txt` dataset.
+- `--input_folder`: Path to a folder containing .txt files to use for training.
+Overrides the `--input_txt` option
 - `--output_h5`: Path to the HDF5 file where preprocessed data should be written.
 - `--output_json`: Path to the JSON file where preprocessed data should be written.
 - `--val_frac`: What fraction of the data to use as a validation set; default is `0.1`.
 - `--test_frac`: What fraction of the data to use as a test set; default is `0.1`.
 - `--quiet`: If you pass this flag then no output will be printed to the console.
+- `--use_words`: Passing this flag preprocesses the flag as word tokens rather than characters.
+Using it activates additional options below (ignored otherwise).

-#Preprocessing Word Tokens
+##Preprocessing Word Tokens
-Using the preprocessing script `scripts/preprocessWords.py` adds several additional options:
-- `--input_folder`: Path to a folder containing .txt files to use for training.
-Overrides the `--input_txt` option
-- `--case_sensitive`: Makes word tokens case sensitive.
-Default is to convert everything to lowercase.
+- `--case_sensitive`: Makes word tokens case-sensitive.
+Default is to convert everything to lowercase for words, character tokens are ALWAYS case-sensitive.
 - `--min_occurrences`: Minimum number of times a word needs to be seen to be given a token.
 Default is 20.
 - `--min_documents`: Minimum number of documents a word needs to be seen in to be given a token.
 Default is 1.
 - `--use_ascii`: Convert the input files to ASCII by removing all non-ASCII characters.
 Default is unicode.